Politics

 The Humanitarian Crisis

 The human cost of the conflict has been staggering.
 The war has resulted in tens of thousands of civilian casualties and triggered the largest refugee crisis in Europe since the 1940s.
-According to the United Nations, millions of Ukrainians have been forced to flee their homes, becoming either internally displaced persons or refugees in neighboring countries and beyond.

 Furthermore, systematic attacks on civilian infrastructure, including hospitals, schools, and energy facilities, have created dire living conditions for millions who remain in Ukraine, severely limiting access to electricity, water, and essential services.